 WHAT HAPPENS NEXT?

 After you order, we’ll send you a sample collection kit by U.S. mail.
-Collect a urine sample just as you would at your doctor’s office, pack it in the leak-proof container provided, and mail it back with our prepaid shipper.
+Collect a urine sample just as you would at your doctor’s office, pack it in the leak-proof container provided, and drop in any mailbox with our prepaid shipper.

 Your sample will travel to our laboratory, where we’ll test it with a highly sensitive liquid chromatography mass spectrometer (LC-MS/MS).
 You can expect to get your results 3-4 weeks after we receive your sample.

 In addition to submitting your sample, we ask you to complete an online survey that provides information such as age, diet, geographical location, and participation in activities that might increase your chances of exposure to glyphosate.
 By correlating glyphosate levels with this kind of demographic data, we hope to learn more about avenues through which people are exposed to glyphosate.
 So, for the research, filling out the questionnaire is just as important as submitting the urine sample.